Types of spacing

 There are several types of spacing we can use to place elements within layouts and components.
 Although you’re most likely going to use them all when designing your products, it’s important to know what types of spacing are commonly used.

-Margins are the distance between components, which can be applied vertically and horizontally.
+Margins are the distances between components and can be applied vertically and horizontally.
 They define the relationship between components, layout and viewport size.

 Dimensions describe the overall width and height of a component or design element.
-While vertical dimensions should always stick to our spacing scale, horizontal dimensions won’t be specified because they are responsive to the viewport’s width.
+While vertical dimensions should always stick to our spacing scale, horizontal dimensions are not specified because they are responsive to the viewport’s width.

 Element first approach

-For instance, an element might be set to always have a height of 48px, regardless of the content that can be found inside it.
-This means that if the component has different variations (like different typographic sizes) it will always preserve a 48px height, and it’s the internal padding that’s going to change to accommodate the difference in height.
+For instance, an element might be set to always have a height of 48px, regardless of the content found inside it.
+This means that if the component has different variations (like different typographic sizes) it will always preserve a 48px height, and it’s the internal padding will change to accommodate the difference in height.

 Default and Compact spacing